 South Farm, located at the Fayette-Jessamine County line, is a horticulture research farm on 100 acres.
-This location provides for research on fruits, vegetables, greenhouses, nursery systems, biofuels, entomology, plant pathology, and related crop sciences.
+This location provides for research on fruits, vegetables, greenhouse production, nursery systems, biofuels, entomology, plant pathology, and related crop sciences.
 It also hosts the UK-CSA (Community Supported Agriculture) production unit.

 South Farm has 2 entrances.
 One entrance is on Waveland Museum Lane.
-It is padlocked and only opens on certain occasions by farm personnel.
-The main entrance is off Man-O-War
+It is padlocked and is only opened on certain occasions by farm personnel.
+The main entrance is on Man-O-War Boulevard.

-Boulevard.
 This entrance operates on the AMAG system and has two cameras that record entry into the farm.
 This gate remains open from 6:30 a.m. to 8:00 a.m. and 3:00 p.m. to 4:30 p.m. on weekdays to accommodate employee traffic.
-The gate is closed from 8:00 a.m. to 3:00 p.m. but offers free entry as a vehicle approaches.
+The gate is closed from 8:00 a.m. to 3:00 p.m. but offers free entry as a vehicles cross a sensor near the gate.
 All other times the gate is card-access only.
 The Farm Manager's House functions as student housing for international student summer interns.
 Each resident is responsible for locking and securing the house.